donguyentung2001/TicTacToe_bash/README.md

 # TicTacToe_bash
 A Tic Tac Toe written in Bash.

-To play the game, run this command in your termina:
+To play the game, run this command in your terminal:
 ```
 sh tictactoe.sh
 ```